amidaware/trmm-docs/docs/faq.md

 No, you haven't.

-1. You used the [Dynamic EXE/Deployment EXE](./install_agent.md#dynamically-generated-executable) installation installation method, and the installer was scanned by an antivirus.
+1. You used the [Dynamic EXE/Deployment EXE](./install_agent.md#dynamically-generated-executable) installation method, and the installer was scanned by an antivirus.

 2. It didn't recognize the exe.